vegaprotocol/documentation/docs/api/graphql/generated.md

 This documentation has been automatically generated from the GraphQL schema.

-Use the docs in the sidebar to find out how to use the schema:
+Try out queries and learn the structure with the [GraphQL playground ↗](https://api.testnet.vega.xyz/graphql/) Use the docs in the sidebar to find out how to use the schema:

 - **Allowed operations**: queries and mutations.